SoulMind01/linux/README.md

 # 4.
 X86_WRMSR is the most frequent exit type with a count exceeding 158,000.

-X86_RDMSR is the least since there are 2 exits observed.
+DIRTY_RING_FULL is the least since there are 2 exits observed.